Walgreens The Thread

 Laser treatment: Laser combs and laser caps are available to purchase for use at home.
 While early research shows promising results with these devices, more studies are needed to determine how well they work and for whom they’re most beneficial.

-Microneedling: A contraption with hundreds of tiny needles, you can buy a microneedling device for home use without a prescription.
+Microneedling: You can buy a microneedling device with hundreds of tiny needles for home use without a prescription.
 However, it’s best to talk to your dermatologist before you choose this treatment.
 Microneedling works best when used with another treatment, such as minoxidil or a topical corticosteroid.

 In-office procedures for hair growth